 Our initial stockholders, which include our sponsor, own an aggregate of 5,750,000 shares of our Class B common stock (up to 750,000 shares of which are subject to forfeiture depending on the extent to which the underwriter's over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, or earlier at the option of the holder, as described herein.
 Only holders of Class B common stock will have the right to vote on the election of directors and to remove directors prior to our initial business combination.
-On all other matters submitted to a vote of our stockholders, holders of the Class B common stock and holders of the Class A common stock will vote together as a single class, with each share of common stock entitling the holder to one vote, except as required by law.
+On all other matters submitted to a vote of our stockholders, holders of the Class B common stock and holders of the Class A common stock will vote on stock as a single class, with each share of common stock entitling the holder to one vote, except as required by law.

 Certain funds and accounts advised by T. Rowe Price Associates, Inc. and certain funds and accounts managed by each of Counterpoint Global (Morgan Stanley Investment Management), D1 Capital Partners Master L.P. and aMoon Fund have indicated an interest in purchasing, severally, an aggregate of approximately \$100,000,000 in shares of our Class A common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any or all of these investors, or any or all of these investors may determine to purchase more, fewer or no shares in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any or all of these investors, or any or all of these investors as they will on any other shares sold to the public in this offering.
 The underwriters will receive the same underwriting discount on any shares purchased by these investors as they will on any other shares sold to the public in this offering.

 Currently, there is no public market for our Class A common stock.
-We have been approved to list our Class A common stock on The Nasdaq Capital Market, or Nasdaq, under the symbol "DYNS."
-Our Class A common stock will begin trading on Nasdaq on or promptly after the date of this prospectus.
+We have applied to have our Class A common stock listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "DYNS."
+We expect that our Class A common stock will begin trading on Nasdaq on or promptly after the date of this prospectus.